TriplyDB/Documentation/docs/triply-api/index.md

   }
 }
 ```
-We support using the HTTP Accept-Language syntax, for filtering based on a language-tag.
+Our implementation supports using the HTTP Accept-Language syntax, for filtering based on a language-tag.
 For example,
 - GraphQL query:
 ```graphql